Bellman Value Decomposition for Task Logic in Safe Optimal Control: RESULTS

 In this section, we consider the family of recurrence relation operations corresponding to the composition of $\mathsf{G}$ with $\mathsf{U}$ (for which $\mathsf{GF}$ is a special case).
 To always-eventually satisfy a predicate implies that a trajectory must continue to satisfy it indefinitely.
-These compositions are particularly important as they encompass the liveness property, arising in safety-critical applications where certain states or tasks must be revisited or regenerated in some sense.
-Moreover, this operation is significantly less strict than the $\mathsf{F}\mathsf{G}$ (which requires that we eventually satisfy the predicate continuously), and thus more desirable, when the possibility of satisfaction is unknown.
+These compositions are particularly important as they encompass the liveness (i.e., goal-satisfaction) property, where certain states must be revisited or regenerated in some sense.
+Moreover, this operation is significantly less strict than the Reach-Stay specification $\mathsf{F}\mathsf{G}$ in \eqref{eq:reachstay}, and thus more desirable, when continuous goal achievement is impossible or unknown.

-The temporal coupling of the outer $\mathsf{G}$ with the inner TL makes the Value of these compositions more challenging to characterize and decompose, and in general \textit{may not be unique}.
-We begin with a formal characterization of the Value in this situation for the base-case predicate $\mathsf{G}(\mathsf{q} \, \mathsf{U} \, \mathsf{r})$.
+The temporal coupling of the outer $\mathsf{G}$ with the inner TL makes the Value of these compositions behave differently.
+Note, by definition, the robustness function alone satisfies